FOR IMMEDIATE RELEASE: Oct. 3, 2022

 Chilling audio exposes carbon pipeline dangers to human life, livestock, as well as CO2’s ability to stall vehicles, endanger first responders

-Hastings, NE — The Easement Action Teams LLC (Landowners & Lawyers Cooperative), an organization of state-based landowners’ groups in Nebraska, Iowa, South Dakota and North Dakota who vehemently oppose the use of eminent domain for private gain to seize their property for proposed carbon (CO2) pipeline projects, on xxxday released a radio ad campaign that uses actual 911 recordings from a 2020 carbon pipeline rupture in Satartia, MS to highlight the serious dangers to human life – including to first responders – posed by an explosive release of toxic CO2 by these highly-pressurized pipelines.
+Hastings, NE — The Easement Action Teams LLC (Landowners & Lawyers Cooperative), an organization of state-based landowners’ groups in Nebraska, Iowa, South Dakota and North Dakota who vehemently oppose the use of eminent domain for private gain to seize their property for proposed carbon (CO2) pipeline projects, released a radio ad campaign that uses actual 911 recordings from a 2020 carbon pipeline rupture in Satartia, MS to highlight the serious dangers to human life – including to first responders – posed by an explosive release of toxic CO2 by these highly-pressurized pipelines.

 In the radio ad–that will launch across rural markets in four of the Midwest states where the proposed pipelines are routed–the narrator describes what happened during the 2020 incident in Satartia, MS where a carbon pipeline operated by Denbury Resources ruptured, causing an explosive release of carbon in an immense plume, which was later found by a government-issued report to be toxic for more than a mile from the site of the accident, which was caused by a girth weld failure following a landslide after heavy rain.

 The ad then cuts to a 911 recording from a victim who is very concerned and confused about what is happening after her car has stalled – a direct result of the high CO2 concentration making the combustion engine nonfunctional – and her friend is having what she believes is a seizure